 The businesses have to bear the brunt since the average cost of a lost or stolen laptop is $1,500 – imagine if it keeps piling up.

-Proper tracking and management of returns is the best way to avoid such losses in laptop return pitfalls.
+Proper tracking and management of returns is the best way to avoid such losses in laptop recovery pitfalls.

 Simplified laptop return procedures also improve efficiency.
 Streamlining procedures cut down the time spent processing returns and reaping savings that can be used to better effect elsewhere.
 With clear steps and directions, returning can be a smooth journey.